 Extra Large (1.3 - 1.5 kg) £1.40

-If you know the weight of all your whole fish, for example, in advance you can use the variant functionality to directly display the precise price for each item.
+If you know the weight of all your steaks, for example, in advance you can use the variant functionality to directly display the precise price for each item.
 Example:

 It may be difficult for meat producers to know in advance about product availability or prepare their packaging accordingly.
 (Until slaughter the weight of a chicken or a leg of lamb maybe unknown.)